bbatsche/Ansible-MongoDB-Install-Role/README.md

 - `mongodb_admin` &mdash; Admin username to be created.
 Default: "vagrant"
 - `mongodb_pass` &mdash; Password for admin user.
 Default: "vagrant"
 - `mongodb_version` &mdash; Version of MongoDB to install. **Must** be a string value, either "3.0" or "3.2".
 Default: "3.2"
+- `mongodb_log_path` &mdash; Location for MongoDB logs.
+Default: "/var/log/mongodb"
+- `mongodb_db_path` &mdash; Location for MongoDB data files.
+Default: "/var/lib/mongodb"
+- `mongodb_bind_ip` &mdash; IP Address for MongoDB to listen for connections.
+Default: "127.0.0.1"
+- `mongodb_authorization` &mdash; Whether to MongoDB will require authentication to connect.
+Values should be either "enabled" or "disabled".
+Default: "enabled".
+Setting this to "disabled" is **strongly** discouraged.

 Example Playbook
 ----------------